yasnakateb/FIFOMemory/README.md

 3. Clone the repository.
 4. Change the directory to src.
 5. <code>$ make simulate</code> will:
-* Compiles design+TB
+* compile design+TB
-* Simulates the verilog design
+* simulate the verilog design

 6. <code>$ make display</code> will:
-*  Displays waveforms.
+*  display waveforms.

 ------
 ### Block diagram of FIFO